 This page will help you prepare an MSDS for your company's product(s).
-A Material Safety Data Sheet (MSDS) is required under the U.S. OSHA Hazard Communication Standard .(Also called the Right-to-Know Law).
+A Safety Data Sheet (SDS) (formerly called an MSDS, Material Safety Data Sheet) is required under the U.S. OSHA Hazard Communication Standard .(Also called the Right-to-Know Law).
 Development of MSDS's was mandated by the Occupational Safety and Health Administration (OSHA) in their Hazard Communications Standard 29CFR 1910.1200.
 Every company that manufactures or distributes hazardous chemicals in the United States must prepare a Material Safety Data Sheet (MSDS) and make it available to employees who work with the company and business purchasers.
 Most developed countries have similar requirements.
 To prepare an MSDS in compliance with the Health and Safety in Employment Act 1992 for New Zealand, click here .
 The MSDS is a detailed informational document prepared by the manufacturer or importer of a hazardous chemical.
 It describes the physical and chemical properties of the product.
 MSDS's contain useful information such as flash point, toxicity, procedures for spills and leaks, and storage guidelines.
 Information included in a Material Safety Data Sheet aids in the selection of safe products, helps you understand the potential health and physical hazards of a chemical and describes how to respond effectively to exposure situations.
 Although there is an effort currently underway to standardizes MSDS's the quality of individual MSDS's vary.
 A MSDS may be useful but it can not substitute for prudent practices and comprehensive risk management.

 In general, if your business uses hazardous chemicals (as opposed to manufacturing or importing them for sale to others) you should be able to obtain a MSDS from the manufacturer, so that you can post it in the workplace and keep it in your records.

 By following this recommended format, the information of greatest concern to workers is featured at the beginning of the data sheet, including information on chemical composition and first aid measures.
 More technical information that addresses topics such as the physical and chemical properties of the material and toxicological data appears later in the document.
 While some of this information (such as ecological information) is not required by the HCS, the 16-section MSDS is becoming the international norm.
+For expanded definitions and examples for each of the 16 sections below, click here.
 The 16 sections are:

-If you want to see the older OSHA form, you can see the OSHA 174 MSDS form online here OR download a blank MSDS form as Word rtf file here for free (right click and select "save target as" if you want to save a copy to your hard drive, where you can open it and work on it).
+If you want to see the older OSHA form, you can see the OSHA 174 SDS form online here OR download a blank SDS form as Word rtf file here for free (right click and select "save target as" if you want to save a copy to your hard drive, where you can open it and work on it).

 Also see this guidance from OSHA: